Nolan Arenado Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in MLB.
+- The Giants pitching staff is 12th in the league with a collective 9.1 strikeouts per nine innings.

-- The Giants have a 4.45 team ERA that ranks 18th among all MLB pitching staffs.
+- The Giants' 4.39 team ERA ranks 17th among all MLB pitching staffs.

-- The Giants rank 20th in baseball in home runs given up (30 total, 1.3 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs allowed (32 total, 1.3 per game).

-- The Giants are sending DeSclafani (1-1) out to make his fifth start of the season.
-He is 1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched.
+- Webb (1-4 with a 5.28 ERA and 36 strikeouts in 30 2/3 innings pitched) makes the start for the Giants, his sixth of the season.

-- In his most recent time out on Saturday against the New York Mets, the right-hander went five innings, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Saturday, the right-hander tossed seven innings against the New York Mets, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.